Thabani0710/red-blue-lab-journal/README.md

 Detection logic is implemented using tools like **Splunk (SPL)** and **Microsoft Sentinel (KQL)**, with scenarios designed to reflect real-world TTPs.

----

-## About Me

-I'm a Senior Network Engineer with over 9 years of experience managing enterprise networks and firewalls (Fortinet, Cisco ASA, Palo Alto, Azure Firewall).
-Certified in **AZ-700**, **SC-200**, **SC-900**, and **BTL1**, I’m currently transitioning into full-time cybersecurity — with a growing focus on detection engineering and threat emulation.

----

 ## Scenarios

 | Scenario                          | Red Team                          | Blue Team Detection |